marsade/100_Days_Of_Code/day_18-turtle_GUI/README.md

 ### Installing Modules
 There are some modules you can't just import because they aren't packaged within the python library.
 Get and install external modules from [Python Package Index](https://pypi.org/project/pip/)

+### Tuples
+A tuple is very similar to a list, it consists of round brackets and each items in the tuple are ordered.
+A tuplie is immutable meaning you cant change the values like with lists.
 ## Challenges
 - [1.
 Draw a square](main1.py)
 - [2.
 Draw a dotted line](main2.py)